Recycle water and save money for your wash bay

 • Operating instructions should ensure that the wash bay is washed down at the end of each day.

-• All waste must be contained on site, screened and treated before discharge.
+• All waste must be contained on-site, screened and treated before discharge.
 This will help prevent the distribution of significant suspended solids.

 Cleanawater offers highly technical expertise, excellent quality equipment, and a personalised approach to your business needs.
 Our wash bays are Australian-made with designs appropriate to the harsh Australian climate, this includes permanent and portable wash bays.

 We also offer services and maintenance support Australia-wide.
 We can easily combine our solutions to suit your specific business, wash bay recycling compliance needs, and investment requirements.
+For more information, contact us today.

 Mark Maggiore